Aleksandrengineer/sample_projects/README.md

 --Added PowerUps that spawn two additional balls and that ccan be grabed by player --Added Shrinking or growing pad
 --Added locked block and a droppable powerup that can unlock it

+**6. match3-1 game** class project

+--Added timer increase with a match
+--new types of tiles spawnes with progression of levels --Added shiny tile that with a atches deletes the entire row --Added feature that allows to swipe which will lead to the match only --Added mouse support in the game